-My goal is that Live Simply Natural be a resource to help you feel empowered when making lifestyle and food choices.
+My goal is that Live Simply Natural becomes a resource to help you feel empowered when making lifestyle and food choices.
 I’m a big believer that eating a well-balanced diet is the best way to optimize your health.
-So I’m breaking down everything you need to know to unlocking the nutritional powerhouse of the most common whole food ingredients.
-Today I’m sharing one of my summer time favorites – CHERRIES!
+So I’m breaking down everything you need to know to unlock the nutritional powerhouse of the most common whole food ingredients.
+Today I’m sharing one of my summertime favorites – CHERRIES!

 Produce Guide: Cherries

 Cherries are a favorite summer fruit, with a short peak season from late spring and early summer (May to July).
 Since they are highly susceptible to disease and have such a short shelf life after harvest, the cherry season comes and goes in the blink of an eye.
 Bright, plump, fresh red cherries with their sweet yet slightly sour flavor offer a lot of culinary delight and adapt well to almost any style of dishes.
 Enjoy them right out of the bag on the way home from the market or dress them up in a salad, throw some in with your morning smoothie, whatever it is, make sure to get your hands on these when they start filling up the produce market.